quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 }
 ```

 Let's have a more in-depth look in how this works.
-You can start buy navigating to `./terraform-beyond-layer0/example-2' folder.
+You can start by navigating to `./terraform-beyond-layer0/example-2' folder.
 Start by running the plan command.

 `terraform plan`